TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/GAME_RPG.md

 The **RPG System** is a text-based role-playing game set in the realm of **Nilfheim** — a world wrapped in cold twilight, plagued by rising horrors.
 Players create characters, level up, perform actions, and battle community bosses.
-The system features 6 character classes, an action charge system (3 charges every 12 hours), death and recovery mechanics, and epic boss battles.
+The system features 6 character classes, a dynamic action charge system (3-10 charges based on level), death and recovery mechanics, epic boss battles, player vs player duels, and an item crafting system for permanent stat bonuses.

 ## How to Play